chart21/Verification-of-Outsourced-Object-Detection/README.md

 2. Verifier did not connect in time
 3. Contractor response is ill formated
 4. Verifier response is ill formated
-5. Contractor signature does not match response
+5. Contractor signature does not match its response
-6. Verifier signature does not match response
+6. Verifier signature does not match its response
 7. Contractor response delay rate is too high
 8. Verifier has failed to process enough samples in time
-9. No root hash received for current interval in time
+9. No root hash received for the current interval in time
 10. Merkle tree leaf node does not match earlier sent response
-11. Contractor signature of challenge response is incorrect
+11. Contractor signature of challenge-response is incorrect
 12. Leaf is not contained in Merkle Tree
-13. Contractor signature of root hash received at challenge response does not match previous signed root hash
+13. Contractor signature of root hash received at challenge response does not match previously signed root hash
 14. Merkle Tree proof of membership challenge-response was not received in time

 #### Contractor/Verifier perspective
-1. Outsourcer signature does not match input
+1. Outsourcer signature does not match the input
 2. Outsourcer did not acknowledge enough outputs
 3. Outsourcer timed out